teaguejt/cs560_hadoop/README.md

 ## tl;dr
 Make sure your environment is set up and that a directory called "test" exists on the HDFS, then run `./run.py file1 file2 ...` to process your desired files (e.g. `./run.py works_of_william.txt`).
 When the command finishes, the generated list of stop words will be in gen_stop_words.txt and the inverted index will be in index.txt.

+Query the inverted index by running `python query.py` and entering a word.
+It will return the number of occurences of the word, plus the document ID and line number for each occurence.

+Use the web query by going to [http://web.eecs.utk.edu/~cjacks53/projectII/projectII.html](http://web.eecs.utk.edu/~cjacks53/projectII/projectII.html) and entering a search term.
+Please note that because this is on one of our personal accounts, it is impossible to change the index over which this query operates.
+It will always work with the Shakespeare inverted index.
+We could not find a way around this limitation.

 ## Stop words:
 This program assumes that large text files are being processed and removes any word that occurs more than 1800 times.
 This value was determined by examining a complete word count of the Works of William Shakespeare.
 Over 5MB text, words that occur over 1800 times are typically words that do not be analyzed like "the," "a," and "and."
 Words that are important typically do not occur more than 300 times, meaning 1800 is a safe cutoff even for larger file analysis.